Kev/evexin/README.md

 Getting the source
 ==================

 Eve-Xin is built using the Qt toolkit and on top of several convenience classes provided by the Swift XMPP projects, and it also hijacks the build system from Swift (which uses scons, so you'll need to have python2).
 These instructions assume you're using Qt 5, installed in `/opt/Qt/5.2.0/clang_64/`.
-If you need to adjust the patch, please do.
+If you need to adjust the path, please do.
 If you're using Qt4, remove the `qt5 = 1` line from config.py.

 First fetch the Swift source
 ```